Mortality & Deaths in Custody

 The Scale of Death: What We Know — and What the State Won't Say

-In 2024, Georgia Prisoners' Speak identified 330–333 total deaths in GDC custody — a figure confirmed across multiple independent research collections (*Gang Separation as Violence Reduction Strategy*; *Who Is Responsible for Violence in Georgia's Prisons?*; *MAS Technology, Vendors & Deployment in Georgia Prisons*).
-That number exceeded COVID-era totals and represented a 27% increase over the prior year.
+In 2024, Georgia Prisoners' Speak identified 332 total deaths in GDC custody — a figure confirmed across multiple independent research collections (Gang Separation as Violence Reduction Strategy; Who Is Responsible for Violence in Georgia's Prisons?; MAS Technology, Vendors & Deployment in Georgia Prisons; Mass Incarceration as a Public Health Crisis).
+That number exceeded COVID-era totals and represented a 27% increase over 2023's 262 deaths — nearly one death per day.
 It is, by any measure, the deadliest year in the recorded history of Georgia's state prison system.
+Since 2020, more than 1,600 people have died in Georgia's prisons (Mass Incarceration as a Public Health Crisis).

-Yet the Georgia Department of Corrections officially acknowledged only 66 homicides in 2024 (*Gang Separation as Violence Reduction Strategy*).
-The Atlanta Journal-Constitution, through independent reporting, confirmed at least 100 homicides — a figure 52% higher than the state's own count (*Gang Separation as Violence Reduction Strategy*; *Who Is Responsible for Violence in Georgia's Prisons?*).
+Yet the Georgia Department of Corrections officially acknowledged only 66 homicides in 2024 — roughly 8 times the national prison homicide rate (Mass Incarceration as a Public Health Crisis; Gang Separation as Violence Reduction Strategy).
+The Atlanta Journal-Constitution, through independent reporting, confirmed at least 100 homicides — a figure 52% higher than the state's own count (Gang Separation as Violence Reduction Strategy; Who Is Responsible for Violence in Georgia's Prisons?).
 The gap between 66 and 100 is not a rounding error.
-It is evidence of a systemic pattern of misclassification and underreporting that the U.S. Department of Justice explicitly documented in its investigation of GDC.
+It is evidence of a systemic pattern of misclassification and underreporting that the U.S. Department of Justice explicitly documented in its investigation of GDC — finding that Georgia routinely categorizes obvious homicides as deaths from "unknown" causes (Mass Incarceration as a Public Health Crisis).

 The longitudinal trend is unambiguous.
-There were 48 homicides in Georgia prisons from 2018–2020, rising to 94 homicides from 2021–2023 — a 95.8% increase in a single three-year period (*Who Is Responsible for Violence in Georgia's Prisons?*).
+There were 48 homicides in Georgia prisons from 2018–2020, rising to 94 homicides from 2021–2023 — a 95.8% increase in a single three-year period (Who Is Responsible for Violence in Georgia's Prisons?).
+Between 2021 and 2023, Georgia recorded 98 prison homicides compared to only 37 in Texas, which has twice the prison population (Mass Incarceration as a Public Health Crisis).
 In 2023 alone, at least 38 homicides occurred, the highest count in the South that year.
-The DOJ investigation confirmed 142 total homicides between 2018 and 2023 (*Prison Classification Systems & Violence*).
+The DOJ investigation confirmed 142 total homicides between 2018 and 2023 (Prison Classification Systems & Violence).
 These are not statistical fluctuations.
 They are the cumulative result of policy failures measured in human lives.

 Causes of Death: Violence, Drugs, Neglect, and Suicide

 Homicide is the most visible cause of death in Georgia's prisons, but it is not the only one — and the interaction among violence, drug trafficking, medical neglect, and suicide reveals a system in which death arrives through multiple, mutually reinforcing channels.
-GDC recovered 27,425 weapons from its prisons between November 2021 and August 2023 (*DOJ Investigation*) — roughly 46 weapons per day — alongside 2,016 illegal drug items, 12,483 cellphones, 346 fence-line throw-overs, and 262 documented drone sightings during the same period.
+GDC recovered 27,425 weapons from its prisons between November 2021 and August 2023 (DOJ Investigation) — roughly 46 weapons per day — alongside 2,016 illegal drug items, 12,483 cellphones, 346 fence-line throw-overs, and 262 documented drone sightings during the same period.
+Between January 2022 and April 2023 alone, investigators documented over 1,400 reported violent incidents across 24 prisons (Mass Incarceration as a Public Health Crisis).
 The weapons and the drugs flow through the same supply chains, and both kill people.
+The DOJ found that gangs control housing units, including bed assignments and shower schedules — and that the prison census has doubled since 1990 while correctional officer staffing sits at only 50% of authorized levels, with a single officer responsible for 400 beds at one close-security facility (Mass Incarceration as a Public Health Crisis).

 Drug overdose deaths tell a story of explosive growth.
 In 2018, GDC recorded just 2 drug overdose deaths among its prison population.
 By 2019–2022, that figure had risen to at least 49 deaths, with at least 5 additional confirmed overdose deaths documented through mid-2023 (Georgia Prison Drug Research).
 That is a more than 25-fold increase in confirmed overdose deaths in five years, occurring inside a system that simultaneously spent approximately $50 million on Managed Access Systems and contraband interdiction technology (MAS Technology, Vendors & Deployment).
 The technology did not stop the drugs.
 People kept dying.